 Every day we get bombarded with some form of advertising.
 You can’t even go in a public toilet these days with out a sales pitch staring straight back at you, with many many claims about that particular product/service.
-But the one thing I’ve quickly learned is that marketing is perception.
-Once ones mind is made up, regardless of the quality of the product, it is perceived a certain way, and it takes a lot of convincing to change this.
+But the one thing we’ve quickly learned is that marketing is perception.
+Once your mind is made up, regardless of the quality of the product, it is perceived a certain way, and it takes a lot of convincing to change this.
 It’s clear to see many companies play on this big time.

 Let’s take a look at the perception of food with marketing, and whether if a product is of quality or not:

-Protein supplements: Big muscles, no effort required.
+- Protein supplements: Big muscles, no effort required.
 Just buy and drink as much as you can.

-Fat: Easy does it, don’t want a heart attack now do we.
+- Fat: Easy does it, don’t want a heart attack now do we.
 Must keep that cholesterol down.

-Well, first of all, as we understand more the effects of food has on our blood sugar levels, we can begin to see more of the bigger picture on what carbohydrates tend to do in general to our overall body and weight control.
+Well, first of all, as we understand more on the effects that foods have on our blood sugar levels, we can begin to see more of the bigger picture on what carbohydrates tend to do in general to our overall body and weight control.
 But could there be more to it?

-If you buy low fat products, ask yourself this:
+If you buy low-fat products, ask yourself this:

-Are you buying it because it’s healthy?
+- Are you buying them because they’re healthy?

 Stop and think about this for a moment:

-What are the overall essentials the human body needs?
+- What are the overall essentials the human body needs?

-Would it be fair to say – Water, Protien, Fat, Carbohydrate,Vitamins and Minerals.(not going into the finer details like trace minerals and vitamins A,B,C etc… but you get the idea).
+- Would it be fair to say – Water, protein, fat, carbohydrates, vitamins and minerals (not going into the finer details like trace minerals and vitamins A,B,C etc… but you get the idea).

-Is this a significant contribution to why people are running into health problems earlier in life?
+- Is this a significant contribution to why people are running into health problems earlier in life?

-And does marketing and perception tell us differently?
+- And, does marketing and perception tell us differently?